How to Resolve Rate Limited Requests (429 Too Many Requests)

 Determining the Applied Rate Limiting Method

-You can quickly determine which method of Rate Limiting was the cause of the request being 429’d since each time any of the rate-limiting methods are hit, a message with be logged in the Nginx error log.
+You can quickly determine which method of rate limiting was the cause of the request being 429’d since each time any of the rate-limiting methods are hit, a message will be logged in the Nginx error log.

 To look for rate limiting messages in the error log, you can run the following command: